arunkumar198857/Elixir-A-Blockchain-proof-of-concept-project./README.md

 This project is basically a proof on concept project of the Blockchain technology.
 It is implemented in Java and GUI is made in javaFX.

+A complete video playback of the execution of the applicaion is available in the repository.

 This project includes the following features:
 1. Control over difficulty factor for generating the blocks.
 2. Control over number of transactions.